serilog/serilog-sinks-periodicbatching/README.md

 A wrapper for Serilog sinks that asynchronously emits events in batches, useful when logging to a slow and/or remote target.

+> ![IMPORTANT]
+> Serilog 4.x and later versions support batching natively.
+New projects should use Serilog's `IBatchedLogEventSink` and
+> `WriteTo.Sink(IBatchedLogEventSink)`, not this package, which is maintained for compatibility reasons.

 ### Getting started

 Sinks that, for performance reasons, need to emit events in batches, can be implemented using `PeriodicBatchingSink`